Submarinus/mtg-collection-trades/README.md

 # mtg-collection-trades

-A little app to import your Magic: the Gathering collection data and compare your wish list with your friends' collections to see who has the cards you need
+A little app to import your Magic: the Gathering collection data and compare your wishlist with your friends' collections to see who has the cards you need

+I am using the app ManaBox to export my collection.